-The Model CF-04 was designed as a insert only model stove.
+The Model CF-04 was designed as an insert only model stove.
 The Crossfire was designed to be installed into an existing zero clearance fireplace or an existing masonry fireplace.
-There are no leg or pedestal base options for the Crossfire.
 Contact Country Flame or one of its local authorized dealers to discuss and select possible options that are available for the Crossfire.
 Once installed, the Crossfire is remarkably simple and safe to operate.
 FIGURE 1 and FIGURE 2 defines Crossfire components.
-From a relatively small firebox the Crossfire generates a very beautiful flame with lots of heat being produced into the room where the unit is installed.
+From a relatively small firebox the Crossfire generates a beautiful flame with lots of heat being produced into the room where the unit is installed.
 Clean AFPI approved fuel is to be loaded into the hopper.
 A motor turns an auger that delivers fuel to the combustion chamber on a timed basis.
-Corn or pellet fuels can be fed into the Crossfire burn pot.